 Tim Gocklin, Oboe

-Known for his “extraordinary…remarkably beautiful oboe playing” (Fanfare Magazine) Timothy Gocklin began taking oboe lessons at age 11.
-Since then, he has performed with some of the world’s leading artists, including Yo-Yo Ma, Peter Frankl and David Shifrin.
+Known for his “extraordinary…remarkably beautiful oboe playing” (Fanfare Magazine) Timothy Gocklin has performed with some of the world’s leading artists, including Yo-Yo Ma, Peter Frankl and David Shifrin.

-Outside of Akropolis, Tim has performed in a wide variety of settings with ensembles such as Le Train Bleu under the direction of Ransom Wilson, Cantata Profana, New York Chamber Soloists, The Mozart Orchestra of New York, The Orchestra of St. Luke’s, the Argus String Quartet, and The Phantom of the Opera on Broadway.
+In addition to Akropolis, Tim currently serves as Artist-in-Residence in Oboe at the University of Northern Colorado in Greeley, CO.
+Having spent a few years in the greater NYC area, Tim performed in a wide variety of settings with ensembles such as Le Train Bleu under the direction of Ransom Wilson, Cantata Profana, New York Chamber Soloists, The Mozart Orchestra of New York, The Orchestra of St. Luke’s, the Argus String Quartet, and The Phantom of the Opera on Broadway.
 Tim is a two-time winner of the Yale School of Music’s Chamber Music Competition and has performed on the Oneppo Concert Series with Poulenc’s Sextuor for piano and winds and Dutilleux’s mammoth work, Les Citations for oboe, bass, harpsichord and percussion.
 In 2013, he performed works by Hindemith in Carnegie Hall’s Zankel Hall and Weill Recital Hall as part of the Yale in New York series in celebration of the composer’s legacy.
-He has performed at Chamber Music Norhthwest with David Shifrin and oboist Allan Vogel in a program of Dvorak’s Wind Serenade, Op.
+He has performed at Chamber Music Northwest with David Shifrin and oboist Allan Vogel in a program of Dvorak’s Wind Serenade, Op.
 44 and Mozart’s Gran Partita in B-flat, KV 361.
-Additional summer engagements have included appearances at the Caramoor Festival with the Orchestra of St. Luke’s, Jon Manassse’s Cape Cod Music Festival, the Yellow Barn Music Festival with pianist Leon Fleischer, and fellowships at the Norfolk and Sarasota Chamber Music Festivals.
+More recent summer engagements have included appearances at the Caramoor Festival with the Orchestra of St. Luke’s, the Cape Cod Music Festival, the Yellow Barn Music Festival with pianist Leon Fleischer, and fellowships at the Norfolk and Sarasota Chamber Music Festivals.